azreenasir/hotelSystem/README.md

 Make sure you have install the node packages.<br />
 Link: https://nodejs.org/en/<br />
 Before compiling your CSS, install your project's frontend dependencies using the Node package manager (NPM):<br />
-run this command: npm install & npm run dev run this command again  until laravel mix successful: npm run dev
+run this command: npm install & npm run dev<br />
+run this command again  until laravel mix successful: npm run dev<br />

+# Run migration to create table into Oracle database

+Open terminal on windows or vscode<br />
+Make sure the path of terminal is the same as the project path<br />
+Run this command: php artisan migrate<br />

+# Run the seeder to store Roomtype, and Default User data into Oracle

+Open terminal on windows or vscode<br />
+Make sure the path of terminal is the same as the project path<br />
+Run this command: php artisan db:seed<br />

+# View and Test the System

+Open terminal on windows or vscode<br />
+Make sure the path of terminal is the same as the project path<br />
+Run this command: php artisan serve<br />
+Open the link host given<br />

+Login Information<br />
+Manager:<br />
+Manager email: manager@manager.com<br />
+Manager password: password<br />

+Employee email: newemp@newemp.com<br />
+Employee password: password<br />